We’ve all heard of free radicals and that they are bad, and that getting enough antioxidants is good, but what are they? Why do we need antioxidants?

 The best bet is to keep your antioxidant level high by eating foods high in the vitamins needed to create antioxidants.

 Another way to control the formation of free radicals is to take antioxidant supplements which can help restore the proper balance of antioxidants and free-radicals

 Foods: Organic fruits and vegetables.
-It is difficult to get enough of these from these sources to held back the free radicals constantly being generated in our polluted environment, processed foods, smoking, etc.
+It is difficult to get enough of these from these sources to hold back the free radicals constantly being generated in our polluted environment, processed foods, smoking, etc.

-Vitamin C - Get a real food vitamin that you body can use – its a whole food vitamin C.
+Vitamin C – Get a real food vitamin that your body can use – it is a whole food vitamin C.

 We have used our best judgment in compiling this information.
 The Food and Drug Administration may not have evaluated the information presented.
 Any reference to a specific product is for your information only and is not intended to diagnose, treat, cure, or prevent any disease.